rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ## MacOS 12 Monterey

-Buttons are removed from the main view and functions for estimate, execute and so on are enabled by the new toolbar.
-On macOS 12 it is not possible to a enable double click on task for an estimation run and inspection of ouput from rsync ahead of the real run.
-The only way to check the output from an estimation run within the main view on macOS 12, [is to estimate all tasks](/post/macos12/), close the view and check the output from rsync by selecting the task and then choose the `i` form the toolbar.
+Buttons are removed from the main view, and functions for estimate, execute, and so on are enabled by the new toolbar.
+On macOS 12, it is not possible to enable double-clicking on tasks for an estimation run and inspection of output from rsync ahead of the real run.
+The only way to check the output from an estimation run within the main view on macOS 12 is to [estimate all tasks](/post/macos12/), dismiss the estimated view, and check the output from rsync the `i` from the toolbar main view.

 ## MacOS 13 (Ventura) and later